 These areas of Mexico were relatively isolated geographically, and were ideal places for these individuals to live in peace.
 In these beautiful coastal areas, these people were able to maintain many of their cultural traditions and a fairly strong ethnic identity, even if these populations did eventually admix with indigenous Native American groups and Europeans to a certain extent.

 * There is some debate about how and why there are so many people on the Costa Chica of Mexico with African heritage.
-A common myth is that a slave ship crashed or sunk nearby, and the slaves on board were able to escape and set up communities in the area.
+A common myth is that a slave ship crashed or sunk nearby, and the enslaved on board were able to escape and set up communities in the area.

 Mali DNA in the United States